paruff/paruff.github.io/content/+/Goals-static.md

 [[Meditation]] , well I guess that is a practice to support mindfulness , which is in support of emotional health and [[enlightenment]]

-[[01 Projects/Learn Portuguese/Portuguese]] language at least to A2 level as that is required for citizenship in portugal.
+[[Portuguese]] language at least to A2 level as that is required for citizenship in portugal.
 That is clearly an external goal.

 A [[01 Projects/Edible Forest/food forest/Food forest MOC]], or is it grow our owne food.
 It also includes creating an habitat for the local wildlife.
 Seems it is complicated.Steward of